Playing Gods: Reception

 The public's reaction to Playing Gods has been generally positive.
 Australia's Synergy Magazine reported Playing Gods has “some of the nicest pawns I have ever seen in a board game... has great game play and comes with a smart, cynical and satirical tone.
 The Wrath and Conversion cards are amusing but also make you think about the inherent violence in religion and superstition… Playing Gods is blasphemy with style and offers a great board game with a good dose of insight and a great load of fun!”.
 Other players have praised the game as "one of the coolest and most important things to happen to parlor games", and “awesome, and damned funny.. it’s Candyland for people who want the express train to hell”.

-Users of the boardgaming community BoardGameGeek have praised the humor in the game, but given it a poor average rating due to its boring gameplay and lack of meaningful decisions.
+Users of the boardgaming community BoardGameGeek have praised the humor in the game, but gave it a poor average rating due to its boring gameplay and lack of meaningful decisions.

 The game's main theme—gods killing off each other's believers in religious warfare—has caused some controversy.
 The game comes with six pawns, including ones depicting Jesus swinging a cross as a weapon and the Buddha firing a machine gun.
 Several stores have refused to carry the game because of its potential to offend religious people.